breckwills/technical-exam-WSJ-data-scientist/README.md

 ## Scenario

   A hypothetical investing blog wants to improve their paywall performance.
 Currently the paywall monitors some traffic variables to trigger a paywall for users, but they would like to improve the targeting with a predictive model.
-The goal of this exercise is to examine the propensity dataset provided and create a model that will be able to predict an user's likelihood of subscribing.
+The goal of this exercise is to examine the propensity dataset provided and create a model that will be able to predict an user's likelihood of subscribing; the paywall will be triggered based off these predicitons.
 The final result should be able to inform a new paywall strategy for this blog.

 **Notes:
 Each row in `propensity_data.csv` represents a single page view.